makrai/notes/liu2001-multiling-denoising-ae.md

 mBART: Multilingual Denoising Pre-training for Neural Machine Translation Yinhan Liu, Jiatao Gu, N Goyal, X Li, Edunov, Ghazvininejad, Lewis, Zettlemoyer arXiv:2001.08210 [cs.CL]
-Comments: 	Work in progress

 # Abstract

 * we: multilingual denoising pre-training produces significant performance gains across a wide variety of MT tasks
-  * mBART -a sequence-to-sequence denoising auto-encoder pre-trained on large-scale monolingual corpora in many languages using the BART objective
+  * mBART, a sequence-to-sequence denoising auto-encoder pre-trained on large-scale monolingual corpora in many languages using the BART objective
   * one of the first methods for pre-training a complete sequence-to-sequence model by denoising full texts in multiple languages, while
     * previous approaches have focused only on the encoder, decoder, or reconstructing parts of the text
-  * can be directly fine tuned for supervised (both sentence-level and document-level) and unsupervised machine translation, with no task-specific modifications
+  * can be directly fine tuned for MT
+    * both supervised (both sentence-level and document-level) and unsupervised
+    * without task-specific modifications
 * mBART initialization produces performance gains in all but the highest-resource settings, including up to 12 BLEU points for low resource MT and over 5 BLEU points for many document-level and unsupervised models
-* transfer to language pairs with no bi-text or that were not in the pre-training corpus, and present
+* transfer to language pairs with no bi-text or that were not in the pre-training corpus
 * extensive analysis of which factors contribute the most to effective pre-train

 # 1 Introduction